EshwarRachala/vuetest/README.md

 # Website with Vue 2.0 and page routing

-> A simple example of routing with Vue 2.0
+> A grocery store is a retail store that primarily sells food.
+A grocer is a bulk seller of food.
+Grocery stores often offer non-perishable food that is packaged in cans, bottles and boxes, with some also having fresh produce, butchers, delis, and bakeries.

 ## Build Setup